Currently 47% of the internet is non-English speaking (and it’s growing).

 - Automated combined with human translation

 Within the last five years, the use of automated translation has seen a huge increase in terms of usage and quality of translations.
-Thanks to artificial intelligence, automated translation is returning incredibly accurate translations.
+Thanks to artificial intelligence, automated translation is returning incredibly accurate translations and providing users with a multilingual website.

 Many companies are turning to automation to keep up with business growth plans – an acceleration that manual translation can no longer compete with.

-And, this is the most cost effective solution on the marketplace.
-Automated translation plugin solutions start from €9.90 a month.
+And, this is the most cost efficient solution on the marketplace.
+Automated translation plugin solutions like Weglot start from just €9.90 a month.

 But, you’ll want to steer clear of free solutions, such as implementing a Google Translate button on your website.
 Beware, this option offers no control.
 Your customer will see whatever translation Google is giving them.
 Risky if you want to give the right impression to your new website visitors.

-Cost: Free or starting at €9.90 a month for an automated translation solution.
+Cost: Free or starting at €9.90 a month for an automated translation solution (trial Weglot for 10 days for free!).

 Your next option to consider is using a translation agency.
 This solution will be the most costly.
 And, why?
 There are a number of factors that impact the price.

 To start with, you’re looking at an average cost of $0.08-$0.25 per word for translation.
-The reason for the difference in cost is for the following reasons:
+The reason for the difference in cost is the following:

 - Difficulty of content translated – e.g. a hotel website vs a medical site would have a different cost due to the complexity of the content being translated